StatisticsGreenland/pxmake/README.md

 coverage](https://codecov.io/gh/StatisticsGreenland/pxmake/branch/main/graph/badge.svg)](https://app.codecov.io/gh/StatisticsGreenland/pxmake?branch=main)
 <!-- badges: end -->

-pxmake is an R package for creating and modifying px files.
+pxmake is an R package for creating and modifying PX-files.

 With pxmake you can:

-- Import a PC-AXIS px file, modify it, and save it as a new px file.
+- Import a PC-AXIS PX-file, modify it, and save it as a new PX-file.
-- Save a px file as an Excel workbook.
+- Save a PX-file as an Excel workbook.
-- Do complex modifications to a px file, like adding total levels to a variable.
+- Do complex modifications to a PX-file, like adding total levels to a variable.

 ## Installation